OCA/l10n-switzerland/ebill_paynet/readme/CONFIGURE.rst

 ## Configure the contracts

-The contracts specific to ebilling are located in `Accounting - Customers - Ebill Payment Contract` Although the Paynet system allows for automatic exchange of contract registration and status changes, this automation is not yet implemented.
+The contracts specific to e-billing are located in `Accounting - Customers - eBill Payment Contract` Although the Paynet system allows for automatic exchange of contract registration and status changes, this automation is not yet implemented.
 To be active a contract needs to be in the state `Open` and it's start/end dates to be valid.